-Fresh squeezed lemon juice and lemon zest give a fresh citrus bust that balances out the sweetness of the sugar base and brings the tartness of the tomatoes out.
-Use this as a spread on toast, a compote with a cheese tray, or as a complimentary topping for a crostini.
+Fresh squeezed lemon juice and lemon zest give a fresh citrus burst!
+This balances out the sweetness of the sugar base and brings the tartness of the tomatoes out.
+Use this as a spread on toast, compote with a cheese tray, or as a complimentary topping for a crostini.
 Try this recipe and you might just find yourself looking forward to those fall days where the tomatoes stay green!